 EVP, Global Human Resources Staples, Inc.

-Regis Mulot is SVP of human resources, responsible for Staples’ global HR strategies and programs that advance the company’s commitment to be the world’s best office products company and supporting its 83,000 associates located in 25 countries.
+Regis Mulot is EVP of human resources, responsible for Staples’ global HR strategies and programs that advance the company’s commitment to be the world’s best office products company and supporting its 83,000 associates located in 25 countries.

-Mulot is also a Simmons School of Management Board Advisor and Next Step Board Member.
+Mulot is also a Simmons School of Management board advisor and Next Step board member.
 He earned his B.A. in public law at Paris II-Assas University and his master’s degree in public administration at Paris IX-Dauphine and Paris XI-Sceaux Universities.

 EVP, Human Resources Fidelity Investments